CPAN-API/metacpan-developer/README.md

 -  Set Up repositories

+    Make a 'metacpan' directory at the same level and check out the repositories which will be shared into the virtual machine to create a structure like this:

+        ├── metacpan
+        │   ├── cpan-api
+        │   ├── metacpan-explorer
+        │   ├── metacpan-puppet
+        │   └── metacpan-web
+        └── metacpan-developer

+    Below we are
-    Make a 'metacpan' directory at the same level and check out the repositories which will be shared into the virtual machine, below we are cloning the official repositories as read only - you could of course either fork any of these, or just add your own fork as a remote to push to.
+    cloning the official repositories as read only - you could of course either fork any of these, or just add your own fork as a remote to push to.